yefenny/budget-app-capstone-server/README.md

 Don't know how you expend all your money ?
 Budget app can help you, This app allows you to track your expenses and incomes easily an get in control of your spending!

-### 1. Working Prototype (to do later)
+### 1. Working Prototype

-(Example) You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/
+ You can access a working prototype of the React app here:https://budget-app-capstone-client.vercel.app/ and Node app here: https://budget-app-capstone.herokuapp.com/

 ### 2. User Stories